Warren B. Davis

 Warren Burnham Davis (American, 1865–1928) was a commercial illustrator and fine artist active during the last decades of the 19th century and the first decades of the 20th.
-Davis was born in New York and studied at The Art Students League (founded 1875), a fine arts academy.
-Davis came of age during the 1880s when new mass market periodicals grew up among the newspaper printing trades located in Lower Manhattan: The Century (1881), The Ladies World (1886), Collier’s (1888) Life, (1897), Saturday Evening Post (1897), Vogue (1909), and Vanity Fair (1913).
+Davis was born in New York and studied at the Art Students League (founded 1875), a fine arts academy.
+Davis came of age during the 1880s when new mass market periodicals grew up among the newspaper printing trades located in Lower Manhattan: The Century (1881), The Ladies World (1886), Collier's (1888), Life, (1897), The Saturday Evening Post(1897),Vogue (1909), and Vanity Fair (1913).
 Davis provided editorial art, commercial illustration, and fine art to many of these periodicals and private clients up until his death in Brooklyn in 1928.

 Career

-Much of Davis’ early commercial work was editorial art for general interest magazines targeting female readers.
+Much of Davis' early commercial work was editorial art for general interest magazines targeting female readers.
 He was one of many commercial and fine artists of the period who helped redefine the status and social stance of women in Gilded Age society.
 A skilled draughtsman, Davis also painted formal portraits, sentimental genre scenes, and other commissioned fine art for private clients.